 Imagine the sound of bamboo leaves rustling in a gentle breeze, the hollow canes knocking together with soft percussion.
 Your imagination might also add a refreshing waterfall pouring into a tranquil lagoon.
-Such is the picture of an idyllic bamboo groove, flourishing in a tropical setting.
-But for lowland African bamboo, Oxytenanthera abyssinica, the natural domain falls far afield from these humid habitats.
+Such is the picture of an idyllic bamboo grove, flourishing in a tropical setting.
+But for lowland African bamboo, or Oxytenanthera abyssinica, the natural domain falls far afield from these humid habitats.

 Oxytenanthera abyssinica, or African Lowland Bamboo, is one of a handful of bamboo species native to sub-Saharan Africa.
-Its native habit extends from Senegal in the west to Ethiopia in the east and all the way down to South Africa.
+Its native habitat extends from Senegal in the west to Ethiopia in the east and all the way to South Africa.
 This clumping species is classified as a tropical bamboo, but it thrives in arid climates including the African savannah and the Sahel region that borders the Sahara Desert.
 The plant has tremendous potential for habitat restoration and practical uses.

 - BAMBOO SPECIES GUIDE